kpatenio/quoi-flask-backend/README.md

 ```

 #### Creating `venv`s
-Note that newly created `venv`s will be created at the current path you are at.
+Note that newly created `venv`s will be created at the current path you are in.

 If you only have Python 3.7 installed:
 ```